 Harajuku Architecture: 10 photos of great buildings

 Yes, I know that in the past I’ve complained about buildings in Tokyo.
 Many of them are just concrete, steel, and glass boxes.
 But some areas are changing.
-Harajuku architecture is pretty good.
-That is one place I’ve seen some good developments in recent years.
+Harajuku architecture is good.
+Interesting developments have taken place there in recent years.

 Well, we should say some of those buildings so you can judge for yourself.
 Here are ten buildings along or near Omotesando.
 They aren’t in any order.
 The only thing they have in common is that they are pretty cool.